Skip to main content

 The most battle-tested option.
 OpenAI models have the best native function calling (tool-calling) support, which directly impacts agent reliability.
 The GPT-5 family (August 2025+) is a major generational leap over GPT-4.
 Recommended models:

 Reasoning: Set LLM_REASONING_EFFORT=medium — works natively with o-series and GPT-5.x models.
+GPT-5.4 supports reasoning_effort with levels none, low, medium, high, xhigh.
 The o-series requires max_completion_tokens instead of max_tokens, which LiteLLM handles automatically.
-Note: GPT-5.x does not support reasoning_effort combined with tool-calling in /v1/chat/completions — FIM One silently drops it during agent tool-use steps so workflows run uninterrupted.
-GPT-5.x also only supports temperature=1 — FIM One handles this automatically via LiteLLM’s parameter filtering (drop_params).
+Note: GPT-5.x still drops reasoning_effort when tools are present in /v1/chat/completions — FIM One silently drops it during agent tool-use steps so workflows run uninterrupted.
+GPT-5.4 requires temperature=1 — FIM One handles this automatically via LiteLLM’s parameter filtering (drop_params).

 ModelInput $/MTokOutput $/MTokContext